able-j/Open-Krunker-Cheat/README.md

 ### License
 ----

-MIT
+GNU, forgot what it does.

 # Notice
 Although this is Open Source, please do not repost this script and claim it as your own.
 It's pretty easy to recognize stolen scripts.
+DoUBlE StAnDArD?!

 Thanks for watching!
 Make sure to subscribe and drop a like if you enjoyed the video!